reacton-js/reacton/README.md

 }
 ```

-This type of component is the most secure, since access to the state and DOM of such a component is possible only from static methods or a class template.
+This type of component is the most secure, since access to the state and DOM of such a component is possible only from static methods or inside double curly braces of the component's contents.

 <br>